 A downloadable game for Windows

-In this simulation game, you are an air traffic controller at the approach radar of a busy airport.
-The goal is to guide the planes safely to the ILS (Instrument Landing System) of the runways to get a high score.
+Endless ATC is a simulation game, where you are an air traffic controller at the approach radar of a busy airport.
+The goal is to guide the planes safely to the runways to get a high score.
 If you make no errors, the number of planes you have to control gets larger and larger.
 How many flights at a time can you handle?

 The game shows you a tracon radar screen with locations of planes and runways.
 Arrivals and departures will appear randomly.
 The interface is simple, but the simulation is on scale and the planes behave realistically.
-Easy controls, hardcore simulation.
+So: easy controls, hardcore simulation.

-WARNING: this app tries to be realistic so it may bore or frustrate you if you're unfamiliar with aviation :) Please read the instructions below first, because in-game there is only a little bit of help.
-Try out the demo to find out if this is a game for you.
+WARNING: this sim is realistic so it may bore or frustrate you if you're unfamiliar with aviation :) Try out the demo to find out if this is a game for you.

-• Select a plane, give it a descend instruction (to about 2000 feet), guide it to the blue line at a large distance from the runway (somewhere between the blue circles), and clear it for an ILS approach, which means it will follow the line to the runway (given that the plane captures the line at a shallow angle).
+• Select a plane, give it a descend instruction (to about 2000 feet), guide it to the blue line at a large distance from the runway (there are arrows to help you), and clear it for an ILS (Instrument Landing System) approach, which means it will follow the line to the runway like in real life.
 It's also handy to check out the screenshots and the video.
-Try it!
-More detailed instructions:

 - the ILS mode of the plane is activated,